ypolosov/jam-boilerplate/blocks/b-text/readme.md

 Configurating
 -------------

-For full list of variables see `blocks/config.styl`.
+For full list of variables see `b-text.styl`.

 Usage